Dalwood House

-Dalwood House is a heritage-listed homestead and now house museum at Dalwood Road, Branxton, Singleton Council, New South Wales, Australia.
+Dalwood House is a heritage-listed homestead and now house museum at Dalwood Road, Branxton, in the Hunter region of New South Wales, Australia.
 It was built from 1829 to 1838 by George Wyndham.
 It sits in the grounds of the former Wyndham Estate winery (now known as Dalwood Estate).
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 In 1823 David Maziere acquired a 2,000 acre crown land grant in the Hunter Valley.
 He called the property Anandale Estate and set about fencing stock yards and paddocks and cultivating 60 acres of land.
 Due to insolvency, Anandale Estate was put up for auction in January 1828 and purchased for 1,200 pounds by George Wyndham.

 Wyndham and his wife Margaret had arrived in Australia in 1827.
 They moved to the property early in 1828 and renamed it "Dalwood" after a wooded portion of the Dinton Estate.

 The construction of Dalwood House began in 1829 and proceeded in stages.
 Its stone was quarried by convicts and it had to be a large house as Wyndham and his wife had 12 sons and 2 daughters.
 The first two roofs, within a flat-roofed pavilion, were completed and occupied in February 1830, although the house was incomplete.
 By 1833 a washhouse, kitchen and wings had been completed.

 75 architectural drawings prepared for William Wyndham between 1812 and 1817 have been located in the drawings collection of the Royal Institute of British Architects at the Victoria and Albert Museum in London.